Switching Independent Vector Analysis and Its Extension to Blind and Spatially Guided Convolutional Beamforming Algorithms: Initialization techniques for /

 \subsection{Spatially guided initialization}

-With this initialization, we use ATFs of the source signals separately estimated from the observed signal.
-It has been shown that such ATFs can be reliably estimated for conventional mask-based BFs/CBFs, e.g., using a TF mask estimation based on a neural network (NN) \cite{nakatani2020taslp} or blind spatial clustering \cite{GSS,ito16eusipco}.
-So, we examine {\swIVA}/{\swIVAconv} using such a technique in this paper.
+With this initialization, we use the ATFs of the source signals separately estimated from the observed signal.
+Such ATFs can be reliably estimated for conventional mask-based BFs/CBFs, e.g., with a TF-mask estimation based on a neural network (NN) \cite{nakatani2020taslp} or blind spatial clustering \cite{GSS,ito16eusipco}.
+So we adopt such a technique in this paper.

-In the following, we first explain how ATFs can be estimated based on TF masks, and then we describe how to initialize {\swIVA}/{\swIVAconv} using the estimated ATFs.
-(See section~\ref{sec:expset} on how we estimated the TF masks in our experiments.)
+In the following, we first explain how ATFs can be estimated based on TF masks and then describe how to initialize {\swIVA}/{\swIVAconv} using the estimated ATFs.
+(See Section~\ref{sec:expset} where we estimated the TF masks in our experiments.)